 A new law enacted by the Indigenous Autonomous Government of the Charagua district in Bolivia declares 1.2 million hectares as a conservation area.
-The approval of this law allows for the protection of a continuous conservation area of more than 6 million hectares in the Gran Chaco region.
+The approval of this law allows for the protection of a continuous conservation area of almost 6 million hectares in the Gran Chaco region.
 It is the first protected area that was created by an Autonomous Indigenous government in Bolivia.

 Stretching across Argentina, Paraguay, Bolivia and a bit of Brazil, the Gran Chaco Americano constitutes the largest forest mass in South America, after the Amazon.
 It consists mostly of semi-arid lowlands forests and wetlands encompassing a total of around 100 million hectares.
 The ecoregion holds huge reserves of water, energy and cultivable land, and a great diversity of indigenous peoples, but is under increasing threat by climate change and an expanding agricultural frontier.

 Largest conservation area of the Chaco region